-A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the colder months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

-Most manufacturers’ warranties require routine HVAC maintenance to remain valid, so skipping your tune-ups can actually result in losing your furnace warranty, which can be major money if your system does ever breakdown in the middle of extreme temperatures.
-Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require routine HVAC maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of extreme temperatures.
+Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can cause a host of comfort annoyances for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Filthy air filters can cause a host of comfort annoyances for homeowners, including:

 - Restricted airflow

 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
 Read the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.